bufbuild-ru/docs/docs/bsr/admin/manage-organizations/index.md

 ## Manage organization membership

-BSR users can be members of both organizations and [repositories](../manage-repositories/#add-member), and have access to each based on their [role](../roles/).This section describes how to manage organization members using the BSR web app.
+BSR users can be members of both organizations and [repositories](../manage-repositories/#add-member), and have access to each based on their [role](../roles/).

+This section describes how to manage organization members using the BSR web app.
 See [Manage user access with IdP groups](../instance/manage-access-idp-groups/) if you're using IdP groups to manage organization membership.

 ### Add a member